FAQs about Covid 19

 If your child becomes unwell and displays any symptom of Coronavirus they will be removed from their ‘Bubble’ to a safe location.
 We will call parents/carers to collect them immediately and they will have to have a Coronavirus test.
 If this has a positive result they must then isolate for 10 days.
 If children do not have a test carried out we will have to assume that the child has Coronavirus.

 If a Coronavirus test has a positive result, or a child is not tested but has symptoms, all children and staff associated with their ‘Bubble’ will also be required to self-isolate for 10 days.
 Due to social distancing measures between ‘Bubbles’ there will be no need for other children onsite to isolate.

 If the test is found to be negative, the staff member of child can return to school the following day as long as they have been clear of a temperature for 48 hours.

 If we have several cases across the school we may look to close certain year groups, buildings or the whole site.
 This would be done in liaison with Public Health England and the Local Authority.

 Unfortunately, we are not medical professionals and are therefore not able to determine whether a child has a cold or Coronavirus.
 To ensure the safety of all staff and pupils, a child will be sent home if they display any symptoms.

 Staff have been told they are not to come to site, before speaking to a member of the leadership team, if they feel unwell before their shift.

 Will year 6 have any sort of leaver celebrations?

 We feel strongly that our year 6 pupils deserve a celebration to mark the end of their time at Franche.
 We are going to do everything in our power to make this happen; however, what format this will be able to take and when it will take place is unclear at the moment.
-Any form of group gathering is dependent on the Government and the relaxing of social distancing rules.
+Any form of group gathering larger than just their own class is dependent on the Government and the relaxing of social distancing rules.